coding-stories/coding-stories/source/_posts/2015-08-23-continuous-delivery-with-jenkins-workflow-and-docker.markdown

 categories: [Continuous Delivery, Jenkins, Jenkins workflow, maven, Docker, devops, test, en]
 ---

-Recently Cloudbees releases the [CloudBees Docker Workflow Plugin](https://wiki.jenkins-ci.org/display/JENKINS/CloudBees+Docker+Workflow+Plugin) to make as easy as possible the integration of Docker with Jenkins workflows.
-So now deploying a continuous delivery pipeline is straightforward.
+Recently Cloudbees releases the [CloudBees Docker Workflow Plugin](https://wiki.jenkins-ci.org/display/JENKINS/CloudBees+Docker+Workflow+Plugin) to make the integration of Docker with Jenkins workflows as easy as possible.
+Now, deploying a continuous delivery pipeline is (almost) straightforward.
 Here is a simple but comprehensive example.

 <!-- more -->

+__Disclaimer__: I'm using a maven project for this example because maven a tool I'm comfortable with.
+This post could be adapted to python, rails or whatever-you-want project with minor efforts.

 First of all, we need to install the required plugins in Jenkins:

 - Workflow: Aggregator
 - CloudBees Docker Workflow
-- GIT plugin (... if not already installed)

 This sample workflow is simple and composed of 4 steps: